these photos from http://www.safetyworld.com/topics/hand_safety.htm?kc=Jfa11

 Rosemont, IL; May 4, 2005— The American Society for Surgery of the Hand (ASSH) recommends that individuals take the proper precautions to prevent hand-related injuries while tending to Spring projects.
 Each year, thousands of people suffer maiming or amputations of their fingers or hands due to improper handling of power saws.

 In a 2001 study, the Consumer Product Safety Commission (CPSC) found that over 50,000 people were treated in U.S. hospital emergency rooms for injuries associated with table saws, band saws, miter saws, or redial arm saws in the calendar year.
 Contact with the saw blade was the major hazard to power saw operators, followed by being hit by stock or cutting material.
 An injury sustained from a power saw could quickly and suddenly have devastating consequences involving severe lacerations and fractures.
 Nerve, tendon, vascular injury and amputation are possible as well.
 Fingertip injuries are the most common with the thumb being the most commonly injured digit.
-It has been determined that a circular table saw can sever a human forearm 6 centimeters in diameter in just 40 - 60 milliseconds depending upon the feeding power of the saw.
+It has been determined that a circular table saw can sever a human forearm 6 centimeters in diameter in just 40 - 60 milliseconds depending upon the feeding power of the saw.”Power saw injuries are usually very serious, often requiring delicate surgery followed by weeks or even months of rehabilitation,” said Jeffrey C. Wint, MD of the American Society for Surgery of the Hand. “"Even with treatment an injury may result in permanent changes to the function of the injured hand and upper extremity."

 An inexperienced operator is more likely to be injured with a power saw than with other tools.
 These injuries are likely to be more severe than with other tool injuries.
 While tool design may be responsible for some power saw injuries a primary source of injury comes from failure to properly use the equipment and exercise sound safety principles.